You obviously want to know how to start a consulting business.

 I hope this extensive guide on how to start a consulting business and how to get clients fast, is helpful to you.

-Join my group, Straight Up Entrepreneurs on Facebook for the BEST entrepreneurial tips on the planet.
+Join my group, Janx Tank, on Facebook for the BEST entrepreneurial tips on the planet.
 This is also the place to surround yourself with a group of likeminded people on the same journey as you.